jtobin/jtobin.github.io/_posts/2015-12-09-tour-of-some-recursive-types.md

 terminate = Program 0 Terminate
 ```

-Notice that two of these terms uses a helper function 'remaining' that counts
+Notice that two of these terms use a helper function 'remaining' that counts
 the number of instructions left in the program.
 It's defined as follows:

 ``` haskell